 - The school understands its role in the three safeguarding partner arrangements.
-Governing bodies, proprietors and the senior leadership teams, especially the designated safeguarding leads, will make themselves aware of and follow their local arrangements. - Ramridge Primary School work in partnership with other agencies in the best interests of children.
-The school will, where necessary, liaise with the school nurse, initiate an effective support response, and make referrals to Children's Social Care.
-Referrals and contacts should be made by the Designated Safeguarding Lead or one of the Deputy Leads to Family Partnership/Children's Social Care.
+Governing bodies, proprietors and the senior leadership teams, especially the designated safeguarding leads, will make themselves aware of and follow their local arrangements. - St Augustine's Academywork in partnership with other agencies in the best interests of children.
+The school will, where necessary, liaise with the school nurse, initiate an Early Help Assessment, and make referrals to Children's Social Care.
+Referrals and contacts should be made by the Designated Safeguarding Lead or one of the Deputy Leads to Early Help/Children's Social Care.
 Where the child already has a social worker, the request for service will go immediately to the social worker involved, or in their absence to their team manager or duty social worker. - We will co-operate with any child protection enquiries conducted by Children's Social Care: The school will ensure representation at appropriate inter-agency meetings such as Team Around the Family meetings, Initial and Review Child Protection Conferences, together with core group meetings. - We will provide reports as required for these meetings in accordance with the LSCB interagency procedures.
-If the school is unable to attend, a written report will be sent.
-The report will, wherever possible, be shared with parents/carers at least 24 hours prior to the meeting. - Where a child is subject to an Inter-agency Child Protection Plan, Child in Need Plan or Family Partnership, the school will contribute to the preparation, implementation and review of the plan as appropriate. - If a child is subject to a referral to a multi- panel such as MARAC or CHANNEL, the school will contribute to such arrangements.
+If the school is unable to attend, a written report will be sent. - Where a child is subject to an Inter-agency Child Protection Plan, Child in Need Plan or Early Help Assessment, the school will contribute to the preparation, implementation and review of the plan as appropriate. - If a child is subject to a referral to a multi- panel such as MARAC or CHANEL, the school will contribute to such arrangements.